Joystream/community-repo/working-groups/storage-group/leader/Storage Scale.md

 If Joystream follows the same growth trajectory of Youtube, it is expect a max of one scaling event in the first 2 years.
 Followed by mutiple yearly of the years to follow.

+# Need research

+## Monitoring
+### Node status
+- On chain status, node status:
+  - Maintenance
+  - Failed
+  - Deactivated
+  - Active
+### Monitoring structure
+- How to scale monitoring as the system scales up.
+Currently expected monitoring i.e. Lighthouse is centeralized, which is good for now, but could failure to function as the system grow.
+Below is a proposal for a dynamic monitoring system
+  - Each node monitor a configurable number of nodes, with min 2.
+  - Each node monitored by configurable number of node, with min 2.
+  - Create a Merkle tree to track who is monitoring who.
+  - Node failure leads to Merkle tree branch reconvergance.
+  - Failed node upon recovery get added back to the Merkle tree as a leaf.
+### Health check
+- Inability to resolve host
+- Inability to connect to host
+- Inability to initiate upload
+- Inability to initiate download
+- Measure upload spead
+- Measure download speed.
+### Pay
+- Asscociate pay per block with health status/ Node status

 # Refs